JanCieslak/projects/readme.md

 TODO:

-- refactor to work with multiple wasm files on one a single page
+- Pass multiple arguments into wasm programs (generic solution - any number of args of any type)

 ### Zig + WASM